NabilNYMansour/Neuro-Gambit/README.md

 [0., 0., 0., 0., 0., 0., 0., 1.] => 8
         [1., 0., 0., 0.]         => q
 ```
-The as you can see, we can decode the output to be `a7a8q` which in UCI notation, implies that we are promoting the white `a7` pawn into a queen by moving it to `a8`.
+As you can see, we can decode the output to be `a7a8q` which in UCI notation, implies that we are promoting the white `a7` pawn into a queen by moving it to `a8`.
 In algebraic notation, this would `a8=q`.

 ---
 ## Playing with the model